w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Learn more about accessibility

-These tips are important points to consider when designing accessible websites, but there is always more to learn.
-The following resources will help you find out more about accessibility, why it is important, and what guidelines exist to help support people with disabilities accessing the web.
+These tips are just some of the important accessibility points to address when designing websites.
+There are more things to consider.
+The following resources will help you learn more about accessibility — why it is important for people with disabilities, for designers, and for organizations; about web accessibility guidelines; and much more.

 {::nomarkdown}
 <%= learn_more %>